wowza8448/ecapital-employee-table/README.md

 ### Guidelines ###
 * Structure your application and components in a modular/reusable way
+* Commit code with useful and informative comments
 * Use mock data (mock-employees.json)
 * Do not implement API code
   * You can mimic a API call by creating a service but return only mock data
-* Adding, deleting, or editing employees does not have to write back to the mock-employees.json file
+* Adding, deleting, or editing employees does not write back to the mock-employees.json file
 * Styling: CSS or SCSS can be used, whichever you prefer (can use popular frameworks like Bootstrap as well)

 ### Questions? ###